-- a) Unless the firecell is used for storage over a height of 3.0 m, providing a sprinkler system with a water supply complying with NZS 4541 and consisting of two independent supplies one of which is not dependent on town mains - b) Distance separation (see Paragraph 5.5) - c) Limiting unprotected areas in external walls (see Paragraph 5.5) - d) Using fire resisting glazing (see Paragraph 5.4).

-5.2.3 Where the intersection angle of the building and the relevant boundary is 90° or greater, there are no requirements and an unprotected area of 100% is permitted for the external wall.

-5.2.4 If a wall or part of a wall is less than 1.0 m from the relevant boundary, a combination of small unprotected areas and fire resisting glazing is permitted as detailed in Paragraph 5.4.
+- a) Providing a sprinkler system with a water supply complying with NZS 4541 and consisting of two independent supplies, one of which is not dependent on town mains - b) Distance separation (see Paragraph 5.5) - c) Limiting unprotected areas in external walls (see Paragraph 5.5) - d) Using fire resisting glazing (see Paragraph 5.4). - 5.2.3 Where the intersection angle of the building and the relevant boundary is 90° or greater, there are no requirements and an unprotected area of 100% is permitted for the external wall. - 5.2.4 If a wall or part of a wall is less than 1.0 m from the relevant boundary, a combination of small unprotected areas and fire resisting glazing is permitted as detailed in Paragraph 5.4.

-5.2.5 Table 5.2 applies only to the permitted unprotected area in external walls 1.0 m or more from the relevant boundary.
-This can be combined with the areas of fire resisting glazing and small unprotected areas in Paragraph 5.4.

-5.2.6 Regardless of the method adopted, all parts of an external wall other than allowable unprotected areas, shall have the appropriate FRR as specified by the relevant parts of this Acceptable Solution.
+- 5.2.5 Table 5.2 applies only to the permitted unprotected area in external walls 1.0 m or more from the relevant boundary.
+This can be combined with the areas of fire resisting glazing and small unprotected areas in Paragraph 5.4. - 5.2.6 Regardless of the method adopted, all parts of an external wall other than allowable unprotected areas shall have the appropriate FRR as specified by the relevant parts of this Acceptable Solution.